kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part1.md

     LEFT JOIN EmployeeSkills es ON e.EmployeeID = es.EmployeeID
     LEFT JOIN Skills s ON es.SkillID = s.SkillID

-WHERE p.ProjectStatus IN ('Active', 'Planning', 'On Hold')
+WHERE p.Status IN ('Active', 'Planning', 'On Hold')

 GROUP BY
     p.ProjectID,
     p.ProjectName,
-    p.ProjectStatus,
+    p.Status,
     p.StartDate,
     p.EndDate,
     p.Budget

 ORDER BY
-    CASE p.ProjectStatus
+    CASE p.Status
         WHEN 'Active' THEN 1
         WHEN 'Planning' THEN 2
         WHEN 'On Hold' THEN 3